gratimax/ore-old/README.md

 ## Development

 Written with Python 3 and Django 1.9.
+Requires [Node.js](https://nodejs.org/en/)
 You should probably use virtualenv.

 1. Create a new virtualenv - my suggestion is to use `virtualenv venv` in the root of the project.
 2. Enter the virtualenv - if you followed my instruction about, use `source venv/bin/activate`.
 3. Install the requirements - `pip install -r requirements/development.txt`
 4. Set up the database - our base development settings expect a database with name `repo`, user `admin` and password `password`.
+5. Install Node.js dependencies - `npm install`
-5. Perform a migration - `python ore/manage.py migrate`
+6. Perform a migration - `python ore/manage.py migrate`
-6. Start the web server - `python ore/manage.py runserver`
+7. Start the web server - `python ore/manage.py runserver`

 Note that we use Postgres, both in production and development.
 We can and probably will choose to use Postgres-only features, so beware!